Forlorn- she was not a tree

 Forlorn no more she’d set herself free.

-Posted on Sep 17, 2020, in EXPERIMENTAL WRITING and tagged communication, Creativity, Emotions, EXPERIMENTAL WRITING, Fiction, Humanity issues, Relationships, stream of consciousness writing, these are my words, toxic relationships.
+Posted on Sep 17, 2020, in STREAM OF CONSCIOUSNESS WORKS and tagged Creativity, Emotions, female empowerment, Fiction, Life, Nature, Poetry, Stream of consciousness.
 Bookmark the permalink.
 3 Comments.